Q1. Why could we see

 It is possible very low levels of radiation from water leaking out of a damaged power plant in Japan will be detectable on the west coast.
 According to the science and health experts studying the issue, the amounts will be detectable, but will not affect our health.
 Read answers to frequently asked questions about radiation from Japan.
 The Surfrider Foundation also maintains a wiki on the topic.

 Oregon Health Authority, Public Health Division has

-any higher-than-normal levels of radiation in 2011-2013.
-Visit the OHA PHD Radiation
+any higher-than-normal levels of radiation since 2011.
+Visit the Division's Radiation

 Protection Services and check